sinnykumari/enhancements/enhancements/ocp-coreos-layering/ocp-coreos-layering.md

 This build process will be tracked via a `mco-coreos-build` `BuildConfig` object which will be monitored by the operator.

 The output of this build process will be pushed to the `imagestream/mco-coreos`, which should be used by further build processes.

+It should be noted that MachineConfigs will behave exactly the same as they do today.
+In other words, they will not be subject to the same staging and rollout process that using a custom base image would.

 #### Handling booting old nodes